Leader Positions

 * Prepare troop committee agendas.

-* Call, preside, and promote attendance at monthly troop committee meetings and any special meetings that may be called.
+* Call, preside, and promote attendance at troop committee meetings and any special meetings that may be called.

 * Ensure troop representation at monthly roundtables.